pantonante/3dRegistration/Experimenter/README.md

 python experimenter.py descriptor_file.json
 ```

-To run more than one experiment in parallel you can use [GNU parallel](https://www.gnu.org/software/parallel/)
+To run more than one experiment in parallel, you can use [GNU parallel](https://www.gnu.org/software/parallel/)

 ```sh
 parallel python experimenter.py ::: descriptor_1.json descriptor_2.json